lwinxp/google-maps-geocoding-api-script/README.md

 3. $ python3 google_map_api.py

-4. If tranferring google_map_api.py to jupyter notebook, note comments where "row[1]" is used instead of "row[0]"

 ## OpenStreetMap Nominatim API Usage

 Script in the nominatim-openmaps-api folder works, although suggest not to use unless understand limitations in Additional Details

 1. Update the input CSV filename and output CSV filename in main.py

-2. python3 main.py
+2. $ python3 main.py

 ## Additional Info

+1. google_map_api.py can be used directly in jupyter notebook as well.

-1. Resources for OpenMap search Nominatim API:
+2. Resources for OpenMap search Nominatim API:

-- Doing directly in jupyter notebook.
-Get latitude and longitude data columns for location dataset, and put those longitude and latitude on a map https://peterhaas-me.medium.com/how-to-geocode-with-python-and-pandas-4cd1d717d3f7
+-  https://peterhaas-me.medium.com/how-to-geocode-with-python-and-pandas-4cd1d717d3f7 (get latitude and longitude data columns for location dataset, and put those longitude and latitude on a map)

 - https://github.com/eddymio/bulk-api-request